First Game Jam in 20 Years

 The next morning I fixed the video and re-uploaded it to YouTube; here is the fixed version:

-I then packaged the game up for release to the Google Play store (Android users can play it here).
+I then packaged the game up for release to the Google Play store.

 Here are my thoughts after participating in the MeatlyJam: